vmware/terraform-provider-vcfa/website/docs/r/content_library.html.markdown

   `PROVIDER` Content Libraries, ignored otherwise
 * `delete_recursive` - (Optional) Defaults to `false`.
 On deletion, deletes the Content Library, including its Content Library items, in a single operation
 * `storage_class_ids` - (Required) A set of [Storage Class IDs][vcfa_storage_class-ds] used by this Content Library
 * `auto_attach` - (Optional) Defaults to `true`.
-For Tenant Content Libraries this field represents whether this Content Library should be automatically attached to all current and future namespaces in the tenant organization.
+For `TENANT` Content Libraries this field represents whether this Content Library should be automatically attached to all current and future namespaces in the Organization.
 If a value of `false` is supplied, then this
   Tenant Content Library will only be attached to namespaces that explicitly request it.
-For Provider Content Libraries this field is not needed for creation and will always be returned as true.
-This field cannot be updated after Content Library creation
+For `PROVIDER` Content Libraries this field is not needed for creation and will always be returned as `true`.
+This field cannot be updated after creation
 * `description` - (Optional) The description of the Content Library.
 Not used if the library is subscribed to another one (see `subscription_config` below), as the value will be the one from publisher library
 * `subscription_config` - (Optional) A block representing subscription settings of a Content Library: